fosslight/hub-guide-en/tutorial/1_project/5_security/README.md

 ## Column
 {: .left-bar-title }
 - **OSS Name, OSS version**
-    - The OSS information entered in the BOM tab of the Identification stage is automatically displayed.
+    - The OSS information entered in the SBOM tab of the Identification stage is automatically displayed.
 - **CVE ID, CVSS Score, Published Date**
     - The CVE ID and the corresponding CVE ID's CVSS Score and published date information are automatically displayed.
 - **Vulnerability Resolution**